mattermost/docs/source/administration/mmctl-cli-tool.rst

 mmctl plugin disable
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+**Description**

   Disable plugins.
 Disabled plugins are immediately removed from the user interface and logged out of all sessions.

 Format